 Frequently Asked Questions

-Here are some common questions and answers related to my work, the Seymour Second Neighborhood Conjecture, and the GLOVER data structure.
+Here are some common questions and answers related to my work, the Seymour Second Neighborhood Conjecture, and the Graph Level Order data structure.
 If you have any additional questions, feel free to reach out.

 About the Problem

 The problem is the Seymour Second Neighborhood Conjecture.
-It has been a major open question in mathematics and computer science, bridging these two disciplines.
-It involves oriented graphs and questions whether a node exists that has at least as many second neighbors as first neighbors.
+It was first posed in 1990, and has stood as a major open problem in mathematics and computer science.
+It involves oriented graphs and questions whether there exists a node that has at least as many second out-neighbors as first out-neighbors.
 Solving this problem has implications for understanding graph theory, algorithm design, and many real-world applications like network analysis.

-The problem has been tackled by numerous researchers.
+There is an extensive list of researchers who have contributed to the body of literature on the subject.
+This includes respected names such as Fisher, Havet and Thomassé, Kaneko and Locke.
 There have been significant partial results published and alternative conjectures proposed.
-However, the lack of a comprehensive approach incorporating both global and local perspectives likely limited progress until now.
+However, the lack of a comprehensive approach incorporating both global and local perspectives likely limited progress.

 About the Proof